UnamSanctam/UnamWebPanel/README.md

 Here are some simple steps to get started:
 1. Download the panel files and open the UnamWebPane\config.php file with a text editor.
-2. Change the `$config['password']` to whatever password you wish to use, this is the password used to access the web panel.
+2. Change the `$config['password'] = 'UnamSanctam';` (change `UnamSanctam` to your own password) to whatever password you wish to use, this is the password used to access the web panel.
 3. Upload the contents of the UnamWebPanel folder to your webhosts "public_html" folder or the respective folder for your specific webhost.
 4. Your web panel should now be up and running, you can browse to the URL or IP of your website and you should see the login screen if everything went correctly.